 Herd Area (HA) – Lands where wild horses were found when the WHB Act became law, to be managed principally but not exclusively for horses and burros, but no longer managed for horses due to inadequate resources or other reasons (can support privately owned livestock however).

 Herd Management Area (HMA) – Lands where wild horses were found when the WHB Act became law, to be managed (by the BLM) principally but not exclusively for horses and burros, but now managed primarily for livestock (HMAs usually lie within HAs).

-Humane Management Practices – The firing of contraceptive darts into mares, usually once a year, a process that reflects the moral depravity of its adherents (can lead to sterilization).
+Humane Management Practices – The firing of contraceptive darts into mares, usually once a year, to slow population growth (a technique that reflects the moral depravity of its adherents, can lead to sterilization).